mkozel92/algos_cpp/README.md

   return length of longest sequence of 1s in bit representation of and integer \
   that can be created by flipping exactly one bit in this integer

+#### compression

+1. _run_length_compression_
+  compress data by encoding alternating sequences of same bits as a lengths of those sequences

+1. _huffman_compression_
+  compression based on Huffman encoding

 #### data structures